SLO | EN

 Objectives and competences

 The objective of this course is for students to understand the theoretical basics of energy efficient building design and to be able to design a timber energy efficient building (single-family house, small multi-dwelling building or small public building).
+The design of the building will be carried out using digital tools for architectural drawing 3D modelling, natural illuminance analysis and energy performance analysis.

 Content (Syllabus outline)